jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 10 - GDPR.md

 You should have a robust password policy which avoids users having weak passwords, such as those trivially guessable.
 You should change all default passwords and remove or suspend unused accounts.

+- Actively managing software vulnerabilities, including using in-support software and the application of software update policies (patching) and taking other mitigating steps, where patches can’t be applied.

+- Managing end user devices (laptops and smartphones etc) so that you can apply organisational controls over software or applications that interact with or access personal data.

+- Encrypting personal data at rest on devices (laptops, smartphones, and removable media) that are not subject to strong physical controls.

+- Encrypting personal data when transmitted electronically.

+- Ensuring that web services are protected from common security vulnerabilities such as SQL injection and others described in widely-used publications such as the OWASP Top 10.

+- Ensuring your processing environment remains secure throughout its lifecycle.

+- You also undertake regular testing to evaluate the effectiveness of your security measures, including virus and malware scanning, vulnerability scanning and penetration testing as appropriate.
+You record the results of any testing and remediating action plans.

+- Whatever security measures are put in place, whether these are your own or whether you use a third party service such as a cloud provider, you remain responsible both for the processing itself, and also in respect of any devices you operate.

 ##### B.1 Service Protection Policies and Processes

 You should define, implement, communicate and enforce appropriate policies and processes that direct your overall approach to securing systems involved in the processing of personal data.
 You should also consider assessing your systems and implementing specific technical controls as laid out in appropriate frameworks, such as ISO 27001.